Gurio/hmp/ui/cv.md

 > ####Company: GP software.travel, Minsk 2014-06-01 - present
 * _Position_: Software Engineer
-* _Responsibilities_: Development of http://go-to.travel/.
+* _Responsibilities_: Development of http://go-to.travel/ backend.
 It is written in C++ (for search engine) and Java(for supplier info parsing and static files generation).
 * _Challenges_: Improvements of search engine.
 Fixing bugs/adding functionality(C++/Java).
 Small and big tasks.
 From adding new json fields in response, to implementing new tour-operator support (parsing tour info, and generation of appropriate content).
 Content preparation/transformation (Bash/Python).
 Search services deployment (Bash/Make).
 * _Tools & technologies used_: C++, Boost, TCP, Make, Bash, Java, Python, Nginx.